 This is the second part of a two-part review of A Better Life.
 The first part dealt more with the background issue of illegal immigration, whereas this part focuses more on the movie itself.

-In the movie, neither the illegal (representative of all illegals, but particularly those with upright motives) nor the police (representative of the legal system, including courts, prisons, and immigration) is entirely at fault.
+In the movie, neither the undocumented immigrants (representative of all the undocumented, but particularly those with upright motives) nor the police (representative of the legal system, including courts, prisons, and immigration) is entirely at fault.
 Both are stuck in an imperfect, human system.